Digital-Preservation-Finland/upload-rest-api-client/README.rst

 Usage
 ~~~~~

-upload-rest-api-client requires you to specify a project identifier when
+upload-rest-api-client requires you to either specify a project identifier when
-using commands.
+using commands or define a default project in the :code:`~/.upload.cfg`
+configuration file.

 You can check a list of accessible projects and their corresponding quotas by
 running::